 Urban Utilities provides a minimum of 210 kPa at the meter for each customer in our water connection area2.
-We also seek to design and operate the water supply network to a maximum pressure of 550 kPa.
+The aim is to design and operate the water supply network to a maximum pressure of 550 kPa.
 However, in some areas of the network (typically low-lying suburbs), pressures over 550 kPa do occur.